Youth Participation + Social Change

-Youth activism expert Yve Susskind taught The Freechild Project that youth participation was something young people can do on their own.
+Youth activism expert Yve Susskind taught Freechild that youth participation was something young people can do on their own.
 Adults can involve youth, they can engage youth, but they cannot participate youth.
 Youth participation can happen through sports, schools, faith communities, and throughout communities.
 It can also happen in homes and among friends.
 Youth participation can be formal or informal; when its formal, youth may not choose to attend something, but they choose whether to participate.
 When its informal, youth choose to join in on something.

 Ways Youth Can Change the World through Youth Participation

 Youth as Recruiters — Young people can be the greatest peer advocates and community builders.
 Choosing activities and issues they are passionate about gives children and youth immediate investment in a program; allowing them to connect with people they want on board gives them the opportunities they need to influence people.
 Youth participation in recruiting can lead to the greatest outcomes for every project or program.